 20/100 means this letter can be seen at 100′ by the 20/20 capable person but only at 20′ by this criterion for the poorer visioned person.

 20/15 means this letter can be seen at 20′ by the 20/15 capable person but only at 15′ by the poorer visioned person by comparison.

 Light enters our eyes and falls upon the retina.
-It is then converted into electrical impulses, that the brain perceives as images.
-Only a small part of your retina, the central area called the fovea, can generate a high-resolution image.
+It is then converted into electrical impulses that the brain perceives as images.
+Only a small part of your retina, the fovea’s central area, can generate a high-resolution image.
 This is why we need to look directly at something, to see detail.

-The rest of the retina lacks detail but it contributes by adding the peripheral vision.
-However, a mere 20 degrees away from your sightline, your visual acuity is about 1/10th of what it is at the centre which can be measured by various eye charts.
+The rest of the retina lacks detail, but it contributes by adding peripheral vision.
+However, a mere 20 degrees away from your sightline, your recognition is about 1/10th of what it is at the centre, which various eye charts can measure.

 Common notation examples: